Diocese of Chiavari

-The Diocese of Chiavari (Dioecesis Clavarensis) is a Roman Catholic ecclesiastical territory in Liguria, northern Italy.
+The Diocese of Chiavari (Dioecesis Clavarensis) is a Latin diocese of the Catholic Church in Liguria, northern Italy.
 It was created on 3 December 1892 by Pope Leo XIII in the Bull Romani Pontifices.
 It is a suffragan of the Archdiocese of Genoa.

 History

-Chiavari became an episcopal see in 1892, but until 1896 it was administered by Tommaso Reggio, the Archbishop of Genoa, to which diocese it originally belonged, through his Auxiliary Bishop and Vicar General, Fortunato Vinelli, titular bishop of Epiphania (Cilicia, Ottoman Empire).
+Chiavari became an episcopal see in 1892, but until 1896 it was administered by Tommaso Reggio, the Archbishop of Genoa, to which diocese it originally belonged, through his auxiliary bishop and vicar general, Fortunato Vinelli, titular bishop of Epiphania (Cilicia, Ottoman Empire).
 The first bishop of Chiavari was Fortunato Vinelli.
 He was officially transferred from Genoa to the diocese of Chiavari by Pope Leo XIII on 29 March 1896.

 The creation of a new diocese, a rare event in the modern Church in Italy, was a solution to the rapid growth of population in Genoa due to industrialization.
 In the bull Romani Pontifices Pope Leo notes that the city of Chiavari had a population surpassing 12,000, and that requests for the creation of a diocese also came from Rapalla, Lavania, and Santa Margharita.
 In fact, pressure had been building for more than a decade.
 A not inconsequential factor, as the Pope admits, came from the testamentary bequest in 1884 of one-third of the estate of Francesco Bancalari, a priest of Chiavari, which was earmarked for the creation of a diocese of Chiavari, if and when the Holy See acted positively.
 A final consideration, as far as timing was concerned, was the death of the Archbishop of Genoa, Salvatore Magnasco, on 12 January 1892.
-Arrangements could be made for the new diocese with a new Archbishop, who was appointed on 11 July, without insult or diminution of the status and powers of the recently deceased Archbishop.
+Arrangements could be made for the new diocese with a new archbishop, who was appointed on 11 July, without insult or diminution of the status and powers of the recently deceased Archbishop.

 The first diocesan synod was held by Bishop Vinelli in 1899, with 240 priests participating.
 The second synod was held by Bishop Casabona in 1921, and the third on 17–19 October 1933.
 The Fourth Diocesan Synod was held by Bishop Daniele Ferrari in 1987.

 On 5 July 1899 the new seminary, named in honor of Leo XIII, was blessed by Archbishop Reggio of Genoa.
 The old seminary had been established by the Archbishop of Genoa, Cardinal Luigi Lambruschini (1819–1830).